angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 :card[Pyroblast].
 The biggest problems in this spot were :card[Magus of the Moon] and :card[Blood Moon], which required me to put Island in the pile, but passing an additional turn.
-I chose to play around those and piled Cycler, Cycler, Oracle, Cavern, Island; so that I could've played the Oracle in case of a Show and Tell.
+I chose to play around those and piled Cycler, Cycler, Oracle, Cavern, Island; so that I could've played the oracle in case of a Show and Tell.
 My opponent managed to Show and Tell an Atraxa one turn too late.
 I held my Oracle safely in hand to avoid Pyroblast and won with Cavern and an empty library.